adieuadieu/alagarr/README.md

 ![](docs/title-logo.png)

 Alagarr is a Request-Response helper library for serverless/faas functions<sup>\*</sup> invoked via HTTP events (e.g. via API Gateway).
-It abstracts the event-context-callback function signatures of various serverless-providers so that you can spend less time writing boring function-as-a-service-related boilerplate.
+Alagarr makes your code portable: it abstracts the event-context-callback function signatures of various serverless-providers so that you can spend less time writing boring function-as-a-service-related boilerplate.

 Alagarr is a higher-order function which abstracts the the programming models of various serverless-cloud providers and adds a standardized request-response model extensible through composable middleware functions.
 It's API is concise and will be familiar to anyone who's worked with Express.js.
 It comes with built-in error handling which makes it trivial to implement error-recovery strategies.